Tabletop RPG advice for little dragons

 Several studies have found tentative links between Dungeons & Dragons and psychological benefits such as increased creativity and empathy.
 D&D in a smaller therapeutic setting can help increase confidence, as well as the ability to confront situations and cope with unexpected events.

-What’s important, though, is that these studies showed that the skills learned in D&D transferred into the real world and better prepared people to deal with similar issues in their lives.
+What’s important, though, is that these studies showed that the skills learned in D&D transferred into the real world and better prepared people to deal with similar issues.
 The lessons we learn at our tables become lessons we learn in real life as well.

 Other psychologists have suggested that it’s not just the role-playing part of D&D that helps with mental health issues, but also the rules and environments.
 In other words, it’s not just the stories we tell that can help us, but the act of playing the game itself that can provide more mental health benefits.
 The rules and mechanics of the game can reduce anxiety around the decisions we have to make in-game, and this builds familiarity with working with rules and social customs in the real world.